 In October of 1871, real estate dealer John Jeffries, Jr., advertised 351 Beacon for sale.
 His October 9, 1871, advertisement in the Boston Daily Advertiser noted that the house had a “parlor, library and dining-room on the first floor, and fine billiard-room in the rear,” and that the furniture could be purchased with the house if the buyer so wished.

 On June 7, 1872, 351 Beacon was purchased from Henry M. Clarke by David Nelson Skillings, a lumber dealer.
 He and his wife, Mary (Maguire) Skillings, made it their Boston home.
 They maintained their primary residence at Rangeley Place in Winchester, which was their only residence in 1872.

-They continued to live at 351 Beacon until about 1874; by 1875, they had once again made their home in Winchester their sole residence.
+They continued to live at 351 Beacon until about 1874, after which they once again made their home in Winchester their sole residence.

 On May 8, 1874, 351 Beacon was acquired from David Skillings by George D. Oxnard.
 He and his wife, Caroline (Adams) Oxnard, made it their home.
 They previously had lived at 4 Mt.
 Vernon with his mother, Charlotte (Thompson) Oxnard, the widow of Henry Oxnard.